owenyeo/tp/docs/DeveloperGuide.md

   Use case ends.

+* 2b.
+User requests to edit user details

+    Use case resumes at step 4.

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+TimetaBRO shows an error message.

       Use case resumes at step 2.

-**Use case: Add a person**
+**Use case: Add a friend**

 **MSS**

-1. User requests to list persons
+1. User requests to list friends
-2. AddressBook shows a list of persons
+2. TimetaBRO shows a list of friends
-3. User requests to add a new person to the list
+3. User requests to add a new friend to the list
-4. AddressBook adds the new person
+4. TimetaBRO adds the new friend

     Use case ends.

 **Extensions**

 * 3a.
-Not all the required fields of the person are provided.
+Not all the required fields of the friend are provided.

     * 3a1.
-AddressBook shows an error message.
+TimetaBRO shows an error message.

       Use case resumes at step 2.

-**Use case: Find a person**
+**Use case: Find a friend**

 **MSS**

-1. User requests to list persons
+1. User requests to list friends
-2. AddressBook shows a list of persons
+2. TimetaBRO shows a list of friends
 3. User requests to find names containing an inputted keyword
-4. AddressBook shows a list of persons whose names contain the keyword
+4. TimetaBRO shows a list of friends whose names contain the keyword

     Use case ends.